When To Walk Away After a Home Inspection in New Jersey

 Radon Testing

 Radon is a radioactive gas that can seep into homes through the soil.
 Prolonged exposure to high levels of radon can pose health risks.
-Radon testing involves the use of specialized equipment to measure the levels of radon gas in the property.
+Radon testing involves the use of equipment specifically designed to measure the concentration of radon gas within the property.
 Testing for radon is especially important in areas known to have high radon concentrations, and it is recommended for buyers to ensure a safe living environment.

 Termite Inspection